dofloinn/Fallout3rdYear/1_SoftwareEngineering3/All notes.md

 ### <mark style="background: #FFB8EBA6;">Using Mock Objects in Testing:</mark>

 When writing Unit tests, there can be a number of collaborating objects that are required to be available in order to test a given class.
 - Objects can be passed as parameters to the method under test.
 - The method under test may use objects which are attributes of its class.

-The test class needs to create the necessary instances of these objects so that the method under test can be called in an appropriate context
+The test class needs to create the necessary instances of these objects so that the method under test can be called in an appropriate context.

 This can be a challenging obstacle when testing non-trivial classes (object creation, attribute setting etc.).

 Remember – when we are writing unit tests, we are only interested in testing the unit and not any other units that it requires to perform its function.

 What if we could ‘mock up’ any other objects that our object under test requires.

 This would free us up from being dependent on those other objects.